Maxwell Anderson: Journalist

-As an undergraduate, he waited tables and worked at the night copy desk of the Grand Forks Herald, and was active in the school's literary and dramatic societies.
+As an undergraduate, Anderson waited tables and worked at the night copy desk of the Grand Forks Herald, and he was active in the school's literary and dramatic societies.
 He obtained a BA in English Literature from the University of North Dakota in 1911.
-He became the principal of a high school in Minnewaukan, North Dakota, also teaching English there, but was fired in 1913 for making pacifist statements to his students.
-He then entered Stanford University, obtaining an M.A. in English Literature in 1914.
-He became a high school English teacher in San Francisco: after three years he became chairman of the English department at Whittier College in 1917.
+Anderson became the principal of a high school in Minnewaukan, North Dakota, also teaching English there, but was fired in 1913 for making pacifist statements to his students.
+He then entered Stanford University, obtaining an Master's degree in English Literature in 1914.
+He became a high school English teacher in San Francisco.
+After three years, Anderson became chairman of the English department at Whittier College in 1917.
 He was fired after a year for public statements supporting Arthur Camp, a jailed student seeking status as a conscientious objector.

-Anderson moved to Palo Alto to write for the San Francisco Evening Bulletin, but was fired for writing an editorial stating that it would be impossible for Germany to pay off its war debt.
-So he moved to San Francisco to write for the San Francisco Chronicle, but was fired after contracting the Spanish flu and missing work.
-Alvin Johnson hired Anderson to move to New York City and write about politics for The New Republic in 1918, but he was fired after an argument with Editor-in-Chief Herbert David Croly.
+Anderson moved to Palo Alto to write for the San Francisco Evening Bulletin, but he was fired for writing an editorial stating that it would be impossible for Germany to pay its war debt.
+He then moved to San Francisco to write for the San Francisco Chronicle, but he was fired after contracting the Spanish flu and missing work.
+Alvin S. Johnson hired Anderson to move to New York City and write about politics for The New Republic in 1918, but he was fired after an argument with Editor-in-Chief Herbert David Croly.